 Across vs Over vs Through

-ACROSS and OVER are both prepositions and adverbs.
-They are in most cases interchangeable.
+As a matter of fact, ACROSS and OVER are both prepositions and adverbs.
+As such, they are in most cases interchangeable.

 Look at these sentences: